+F. The transmission mechanism: indexation and collateral effects.
 The basic model shows the key links between the interest rate channel, the house price channel, and the debt deflation channel.
-I now focus on one standard deviation (as estimated in the VAR) negative monetary shock; in the full model, I will look at other disturbances, too, and will estimate some of the structural parameters of the model.
+I now focus on one standard deviation (as estimated in the VAR) negative monetary shock; in the full model, I will look at other disturbances too and will estimate some of the structural parameters of the model.
 The parameters chosen here reflect the estimates and the calibration of the full model.

-The time period is one quarter.
+The time period is a quarter.
 The entrepreneurial "loan-to-value" ratio m is set to 0.89.
 The probability of not changing prices θ is set to 0.75.
-The discount factors are $\beta = 0.99$ and $\gamma =$ 0.98.
-I set the elasticity of output to real estate ν to 0.03.
-(With j = 0.1, this yields a steady state value of h, the entrepreneurial asset share, of 20 percent.)
-The household labor supply schedule is assumed to be virtually flat: $\eta =$ 1.01.
+The discount factors are $\beta = 0.99$ and $\gamma = 0.98$.
+I set the elasticity of output to real estate ν to 0.03 (with j = 0.1, this yields a steady state value of h, the entrepreneurial asset share, of 20 percent).
+The household labor supply schedule is assumed to be virtually flat: $\eta = 1.01$.